-NOTICE: Due to systems upgrades, access to the Regulatory Notice and Cost-Benefit Analysis System will be unavailable from 6:00 p.m. on Friday, April 15 through 12:00 a.m. on Friday, April 16.
+NOTICE: Due to system maintenance, access to the Regulatory Notice and Cost-Benefit Analysis System may be unavailable from 6:00 p.m. on Thursday, November 30 through 12:00 a.m. on Friday, December 1.
 However, members of the public may still request a cost-benefit analysis via email.
-Please see the "Rulemaking and CBA" page on our website regarding the process to request a cost-benefit analysis via email.

 What is COPRRR?

 Colorado regulates many professions, occupations and businesses to support a fair marketplace and protect consumers.
 The Colorado Office of Policy, Research & Regulatory Reform (COPRRR) reviews proposed regulatory programs to determine if they are needed, and it also reviews existing programs and functions of government to ensure they are necessary, fair, effective and efficient.

 Introduction to the Office of Policy, Research and Regulatory Reform

 COPRRR conducts sunrise reviews of proposals to create new professional and occupational regulatory programs and sunset reviews of existing government programs, as well as reviews proposals for new mandatory continuing education requirements.

 When unnecessary or overly restrictive regulations create barriers for new practitioners and businesses to succeed, the effects can reverberate throughout the economy.
 For over 40 years, COPRRR has been keeping state regulation in check through the sunset and sunrise processes.